-One of the ingredients to business success is the way you communicate with the people you interact within your business.
+One of the ingredients to business success is the way you communicate with the people with whom you interact in your business.
 The most important categories of people you interface with regularly are your customers and suppliers.
 But you also meet several other people whose decisions impact your business either positively or negatively.
 How do you communicate with them?
 Learning assertive communication is what will enable you to win in various situations.

-To understand well the points, I am going to discuss in this post; it’s essential to know first what I mean by assertive communication.
+To understand well the points I am going to discuss in this post, it’s essential to know first what I mean by assertive communication.
 The word assertion on a broader perspective means

 - Standing up for your rights in such a way that you do not violate another person’s rights.

 - Expressing your needs, wants, thoughts, feelings, opinions and beliefs in a direct, honest and appropriate way.